Vivarium69420/USTH/Data-Structure-and-Algorithm/README.md

 ---
 # For USTH students
-- Try to write the code yourself, Prof will check any coppy paste line.
+- Try to write the code yourself, Prof will check any copy and paste line.
 DON'T even think about only changing the varible names.
 - This is just some idea you can use when doing your labworks
-- The last labwork isn't finished (it's too hard, and I'm still too lazy)
+- The labwork 6 isn't finished (it's too hard, and I'm still too lazy)